NiJian0/cs103a-cpa02/README.md

 # CS103a Express App Demo

-This is a starter project which has a simple authentication module and provides access to a mongoose database in the cloud.
+# Daily Schedule App

+This app is built based on the ToDoItem module and is used for recording our daily life like a dairy in the list form.
+Users can add items with the time, title, description and can searche a list of items on a specific day.

 ## Installation
 Download the project from github and download nodejs and npm from https://nodejs.org